bthorben/WebSuite/README.md

 WebSuite is meant to be a one-install solution for getting a good CSS/JavaScript development environment

-It currenlty includes the following tools with changed settings:
-* JsFormat
-* CSSFormat

 ##Features
 * Format JS and CSS
 * Tries hard to keep your cursor at the position it was before you reformatted